Ministries at St. Paul Lutheran Church

 Ministry of Music

 Our worship service is at 9:00 a.m. and we mostly follow the regular liturgy of the church.
-Holy Communion is offered the 1st, 3rd, and 5th Sundays of each month.
+Holy communion is offered each Sunday.
 We strongly encourage everyone to know that “All are Welcome” to be part of this holy sacrament.
 Children are encouraged to participate in communion with the permission of their parents.

 Polka music was introduced to St. Paul Lutheran through a member band in the middle 1980’s and they shared their gifts during times of worship.
 In 1995 the Jolly Ramblers lead the entire worship service.
 Since 2000 the Jolly Ramblers have been with us every year during the fall and plans are in place for them to return this coming fall.
 This is always a popular worship service and people come from other churches and other communities to share in this time.